kubernetes-sigs/cluster-api-provider-packet/docs/layer2/layer2_support.md

       bash /tmp/final_configuration.sh

 ```

+The CAPP will use go-templates to substitute the placeholders with appropriate values given by the user.

 ### Layer 2 Networking Setup by the CAPP Operator
 When provisioning a metal node with Layer 2 networking, the Cluster API Provider (CAPP) Operator will perform the following steps:
 1. **Create a ConfigMap for IP Address Management**: The operator will create a new ConfigMap named <cluster_name-port_name> for each port to manage IP addresses.
 This ConfigMap is critical for tracking and allocating IP addresses as detailed in the *IP Address Management* section.